 Three thoughts about the V-Go:

 1) Convenient: This device appears well-built and relatively easy to use.
 It is about the size of an Omnipod, and because it is placed on the user for 24 hours straight, allows her to leave insulin at home when going out for the day.
 The device needs to be refilled every 24 hours with rapid-acting insulin.
 So, the user need only take fingerstick/testing supplies out with her when going to work, running errands, or going out to meals.
 It is also somewhat elegant that there are no electronics in the device.

-2) Not enough insulin: Though this device promises convenience, unfortunately, the amount of insulin that can be delivered is too little for many type 2 diabetes patients.
+2) Not enough insulin for some patients: Though this device promises convenience, the amount of insulin that can be delivered is too little for some people with type 2 diabetes.
 The most that can be delivered is 40 units of basal insulin and 12 units of bolus insulin per meal (totaling 36 units of bolus insulin a day).
-In my eyes, this is a “type 1 diabetes amount of insulin” in a device intended for people with type 2 diabetes.
-The company believes that by improving adherence to insulin regimens and by dosing around the clock with rapid-acting insulin, people will need less insulin than they currently take.
-This may be true, but I am still skeptical that this device will deliver enough insulin to meet the needs of many of my patients.

 3) Inability to titrate: The device comes in 3 sizes, each delivering a set basal amount of insulin over 24 hours.
 These are either 20, 30, or 40 units.
 While this may be useful for a patient who has already been on a steady dose of basal insulin, it does not give much flexibility to titrate doses.
 Once a patient has paid her co-pay at the pharmacy and picked up a month’s supply, she would have to pay again to switch to a different basal rate.